drolbr/overpass-doc/en/preface/osm_data_model.md

 In this section we introduce the basic data structures of OpenStreetMap.
 OpenStreetMap foremost contains three kinds of data:

-* Geometries, more precisely coordinates and references to coordinates, locate the objects on Earth's surface.
+* Geometries, more precisely coordinates and references to the coordinates, locate the objects on Earth's surface.
 * Short bits of text give each object a semantical meaning.
 * Meta data facilitates to attribute the sources to the data.

-All selection criterions of the query language deal with properties of these data structures.
+All selection criteria of the query language deal with properties of these data structures.

-In addition, multiple dataformats can represent the data.
+In addition, multiple data formats can represent the data.
 These data formats are presented in the section [Data Formats](../targets/formats.md).

 Handling the different object type such that it results in manageable geometry deserves a tutorial.